-- Communicate with your defense attorney about your case before court appearances;
+- Communicating with the attorney about the case before court appearances;

-- Decide whether or not to accept plea offers and whether or not to go to trial.
+- Deciding whether to accept plea offers, and whether to go to trial.

-Filing a complaint against your public defense attorney is a serious step and should be considered a last resort.
-Among other things, it can seriously diminish the working relationship you have with someone (sometimes the only person) who is 100% on your side!
+Filing a complaint against your public defense attorney is a serious step, considered a last resort.
+It can seriously diminish the working relationship with your attorney, who may be the only person 100% on your side!

-The only entity with the authority to assign a new public defense attorney is the court that appointed the public defense attorney.
-Whether it is District Court or Superior Court, the only way to get a new public defense attorney is to make the request at the next court appearance.
-Be prepared to detail your reasons you believe you need a new attorney.
+I want a new public defense attorney.
+Filing a complaint with the Department of Public Defense will not achieve this.
+Only the court that appointed your attorney has the authority to assign a different one.
+The only way to accomplish this is to make the request at the next court appearance.
+Be prepared to detail the reasons you believe you need a new attorney.
 You may want to bring a written statement to read to the court.
-The courts seldom agree to provide a new attorney unless you state a basis for your request for a new attorney to be assigned.
+The court seldom agrees to provide a new attorney unless you state a valid basis for your request.